Douglas A-4 Skyhawk: Israel

-The IAF also operated two-seat models, for operations as well as advanced training and retraining.
+The IAF also operated two-seat models, for operations and advanced training and retraining.
 The first training models arrived in 1967, with the first batch of Skyhawks.
 During the Yom Kippur War, the Skyhawk order of battle was reinforced with TA-4F and TA-4J models.
-In January 2003, the IAF selected RADA Electronic Industries Ltd. to upgrade its A-4 trainer fleet with weapon delivery, navigation and training systems.
+In January 2003, the IAF selected RADA Electronic Industries Ltd. to upgrade its A-4 trainer fleet with weapons delivery, navigation, and training systems.
 Integration of a multifunction and Head-up Display produced an advanced Lead in fighter trainer for the IAF's future fighter pilots.

 According to acig.org, Syria claimed that two Israeli Skyhawks were downed by Syrian MiG-23s over northern Lebanon on 26 April 1981.
 However, official IAF statistics do not list any downing of Israeli warplanes since the Yom Kippur War, and no loss of aircraft was reported on that date.

-During the 1982 Lebanon War, an Israeli A-4 piloted by Aharon Achiaz was shot down over Lebanon by a SA-7 on 6 June 1982.
-Israel reported this was one of its only two fixed-wing aircraft shot down over the Beqaa Valley during air battles spanning from 6 June 1982 to 11 June 1982 where 150 aircraft took part, including the battle on 9 June 1982 known as Operation Mole Cricket 19.
+During the 1982 Lebanon War, an IAF A-4 piloted by Aharon Achiaz was shot down over Lebanon by a SA-7 on 6 June 1982.
+Israel reported this was one of its only two fixed-wing aircraft shot down over the Beqaa Valley during air battles spanning from 6 June 1982 to 11 June 1982, when 150 aircraft took part, including the battle on 9 June 1982 known as Operation Mole Cricket 19.

-In October 2008, it was decided that, due to maintenance issues, the Skyhawk fleet would be withdrawn and replaced by more modern aircraft, able to perform equally well in the training role and, if required, close support and interdiction missions on the battlefield.
+In October 2008, due to maintenance issues, IAF decided that the Skyhawk fleet would be withdrawn and replaced by more modern aircraft, able to perform equally well in the training role, and if required, close support and interdiction missions on the battlefield.
 Some of Israel's A-4s were later exported to Indonesia.
-The Skyhawks have been replaced by F-16s in combat roles but are still used for pilot training.
-All the remaining A-4s were to be fully phased out beginning by 2014 as the IAF accepts delivery of Alenia Aermacchi M-346 Master jets.
+The Skyhawks have been replaced by F-16s in combat roles, but are still used for pilot training.
+All the remaining A-4s were to be fully phased out beginning by 2014, as the IAF accepts delivery of Alenia Aermacchi M-346 Master jets.
 Skyhawks were last used in combat operations in the Israeli air force in 2012, when they dropped leaflets over Gaza.

 In July 2013, Israel began a program called Teuza (boldness) for the purpose of turning some military bases into sales lots for obsolete IDF equipment.
-Older models that are not suited for Israel's modern high-tech forces will be sold off, or sold for scrap if there are no buyers.
-Skyhawks are among those being offered.
+Older models that are not suited for Israel's modern, high-tech forces were to be sold off or sold for scrap if no buyers are found.
+Skyhawks were among those offerings.

 On 13 December 2015, all remaining IAF Skyhawks were retired from service.
 The retirement ceremony took place at Hatzerim IDF base.